 Colin Kaepernick was a decent quarterback with a passer rating of 88.9.
-It is worth noting, that as of this writing, the 49ers have yet to win a single game without him.
-Under any other circumstances he would have been signed up by any team wanting a win.
-If this was 2015, he would have been the perfect replacement for Aaron Rodgers and Mike McCarthy would have snatched him up faster than you can read this sentence.
-Unfortunately, this is not any other season.
-2017 is like no season I have ever seen before.
-This year it can be difficult to differentiate between the sports pages and the political pages.
+Under any other circumstances, he would have been signed up by any team wanting a win.
+Unfortunately, 2017 was like no season I have ever seen before.
+In that year, it was difficult to differentiate between the sports pages and the political pages.

-This year players from all over the league chose to kneel for the anthem, and chaos ensued.
+In 2017, players from all over the league chose to kneel for the anthem, and chaos ensued.
 As more players began to kneel, they were joined by other players in solidarity.
 Even in high school games, the players would kneel for the anthem to show their support.
 This caused a backlash against teams by the fans.
 Many fans felt that it was disrespectful to the flag and to the military to kneel.
-They believed that such actions were unpatriotic, some went so far as to burn season tickets and other memorabilia.
-The president himself, unable to pass up a good fight, called for the owners to “get the sons of bitches off the field.”
+They believed that such actions were unpatriotic; some went so far as to burn season tickets and other memorabilia.
+President Trump, unable to pass up a good fight, called for the owners to “get the sons of bitches off the field.”
 Vice President Mike Pence became involved in the firestorm several weeks later when he walked out of an Indianapolis Colts game against the 49ers.
 This political stunt created no small controversy when it was discovered that his protest cost taxpayers a quarter of a million dollars.

-In some ways Kaepernick’s protest was wildly successful.
-Everybody is talking about it; from your septuagenarian aunt to your 12 year old son.
+In some ways, Kaepernick’s protest was wildly successful.
+Everybody was talking about it; from your septuagenarian aunt to your 12-year-old son.
 And isn’t that the goal of a protest, to draw attention to your cause?
-When Patriot’s tight end Aaron Hernandez murdered Odin Lloyd it didn’t cause this much of a stir.
+When Patriot’s tight end Aaron Hernandez murdered Odin Lloyd, it didn’t cause this much of a stir.
 If the purpose of a protest is to draw attention; it worked.
-Kaepernick has the attention of the entire nation.
+Kaepernick had the attention of the entire nation.
 No one can say the man doesn’t have sand.
 He stuck by his principles even as middle America turned against him

 That said, they’re not the only ones who deserve to go home at the end of the day.
 Tamir Rice, Charles Kinney, Philando Castille, Freddie Gray, and others too numerous to mention, all deserve the same right to life, liberty, and the pursuit of happiness as the rest of us.
 If something that has no worth is broken, you throw it out.
 If a valuable item is broken, you try to fix it.
 It is not too much to ask that the brave men and women, who risk their lives every day to keep us safe, undergo further training.
 It is simply acknowledging that part of the machine doesn’t run as it’s supposed to.
 Why would anyone want to keep a broken machine?
 Why would anyone deny that the machine is broken?
 Fixing it won’t be cheap or easy, but letting it lie damaged is so much worse.